microsoftarchive/Learn-LTI/docs/DOCS_FOR_DEVELOPERS.md

 * React framework is used to dynamically render and update the pages in the LTI web applications.
 * When an assignment link is clicked the LTI tool will authenticate the user against B2C AAD befroe allowing access to the assignment. the authentication process will acquire an access token for the user with their credentials and use that to allow access to the assignment.
+* You can run the client side locally by going into the "client" directory and running "npm run start".
+You must edit the ".env.development" file within the client directory to point towards the authentication resources desired.
+This will let you confirm that the initial login and retrieval of a token is successful.
+However, you cannot call any API functions by running locally.

 ### Deploy scripts'